A Transparent Guide to Tuition & Costs at MU

 Your education is an investment in your future.
-At Millersville University we are committed to making an education not just affordable, but also a great value!
+At Millersville University we believe it's important to understand the costs of that investment.
+COA is not your bill — it’s a planning tool.

 -